-From the architect.
+Text description provided by the architects.
 Paisajes con Madera (facades), Schüco-Alucer (alluminium windows), Intemper (green roofs)

 The term “Ex” refers to a vital process developed by our client through an abandonment of downtown Madrid and its disadvantages leaving behind a world of urban routines.
 This displacement aims to achieve a feeling of retreat and isolation inherent to the rural setting of the Somosierra mountain range, where the house is located, but taking advantage of its close proximity to the city, with the property at just 1km. distance from the N-1 highway and one-hour drive from Madrid.
 A way of life in tune with nature but accessible from the city, appropriate for young dwellers.